Configuring rqlite

 This flag provides the number of expected nodes in the cluster.
 Either this value should not be provided or the value must agree with other nodes in the cluster.
 When provided, rqlite waits until the specified number of servers are available and then bootstraps the cluster.
 This allows an initial leader to be elected automatically. |

---bootstrap-expect-timeout |
+-bootstrap-expect-timeout |

-Maximum time a bootstrap operation can take.
+Maximum time for bootstrap process.

 If a bootstrap operation does not succeed with this time, cluster formation will abort. |

---disco-mode |
+-disco-mode |

-Discovery mode.
+Choose clustering discovery mode.
 If not set, no node discovery is performed. |

---disco-key |
+-disco-key |

 This allows you to use the same Discovery infrastructure e.g. Consul with multiple different rqlite clusters.
 Each rqlite cluster can use a different prefix key to separate its Discovery information from other clusters using the same infrastructure. |

---disco-config |
+-disco-config |

---on-disk-path |
+-on-disk-path |

 Generally speaking you shouldn't need to set this.
 Your system is easiest to manage if you let rqlite manage the SQLite database.
 However this can be useful under certain performance-sensitive scenarious. |

---fk |
+-fk |

 Enable SQLite foreign key constraints.